wytan12/SC2002FYPMS/README.md

 SC2002 Object-Oriented Design & Programming Assignment

-Final Year Project Management System (FYPMS) is an appliation for staffs and students to manage FYP
+Final Year Project Management System (FYPMS) is an application for staffs and students to manage FYP

 ## Installation
 Installation instructions can be found in the file SC2002_Assignment_Installation.docx